onflow/flow/agendas/2024/sprint-kickoff/2024-05-24-Flow-Sprint-Kickoff.md

 - Finished Cadence 1.0 changes for NFTStorefront and included it in testnet migrations
 - CLI Staging Imjprovements: Added ability to stage & validate entire project in one command to CLI, Warn users if staged contracts are no longer valid in the CLI when running commands
 - Protocol State Snapshot updated -> can be constructed from any reference block
+- Development on Zero-downtime Upgrades of Node Software are complete, ready to deploy in next network update

 ### General updates